ballerina-platform/module-ballerina-task/examples/closed-issue-counter/README.md

 # Overview

-This application demonstrates how to schedule one-time or recurrence jobs to retrieve a list of closed GitHub issues by using the `task` and `http` packages.
+This application demonstrates how to schedule one-time or recurring jobs to retrieve a list of closed GitHub issues by using the `task` and `http` packages.

 ## Prerequisite